cout05/cout05/README.md

-# Hello, I'm Jerico Franco 👋
+# Hello, I'm Jerico Franco. 👋

 I'm a BSIT student with a goal to be a Full-Stack Web Developer.